Inquiries Act 2005

 The Inquiries Act 2005 (c.
 12) is an act of the Parliament of the United Kingdom.
 According to the explanatory notes, published by the Department for Constitutional Affairs, the act "is intended to provide a comprehensive statutory framework for inquiries set up by Ministers to look into matters of public concern".

-The act repealed the entirety of the Tribunals of Inquiry (Evidence) Act 1921, a much shorter bill that also empowered Ministers to set up so-called statutory inquiries.
+The act repealed the entirety of the Tribunals of Inquiry (Evidence) Act 1921 (11 & 12 Geo.
+5. c.
+7), a much shorter bill that also empowered Ministers to set up so-called statutory inquiries.

 The act was motivated in part by the spiralling costs of the Bloody Sunday Inquiry and a desire to control the length and cost of future inquiries.
 The act has been criticised by a number of groups and individuals, generally concerned with the power ministers have over the remit of the inquiry and the publication of its final report.